 Different types of succession planning

-Organizations can adopt different succession planning approaches depending on their goals and structure.
+Organizations can adopt different succession planning approaches depending on their goals and structure, thus helps maintain the talent pipeline for current and future endeavors.
 Here are the main types:

 - Internal Succession Planning: Focuses on promoting and developing current employees to fill future roles.
 It boosts retention and leverages existing talent.